bcCOVID-19group/bcCOVID-19group-site/content/post/2021-06-02-report/index.md

 url_video: https://www.youtube.com/watch?v=LNtXislEAD8
 ---
-The BC COVID-19 Modelling team issued their [third report](slides.pdf) on the status of COVID-19 in British Columbia (June 2, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
+The BC COVID-19 Modelling team issued their [fourth report](slides.pdf) on the status of COVID-19 in British Columbia (June 2, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
 In the video accompanying this report